 How do students manage their finances?

-Your student can ace personal finance 101 with the help of a good money management app.
+Your student can ace personal finance 101 with the help of a good budgeting app.
 Encourage your teen to add checking, savings and credit card accounts to the app so the latest account balance information is always available.
 Remember, data charges may apply if the app is used without a Wi-Fi connection.
 A service provider can supply more information.

 Whether your child is heading to campus or beginning this new chapter locally, make time to talk about money before classes begin.